-One in four people who have pain with a neuropathic component will get significant pain relief with amitriptyline.
-This is regarded as an excellent result for chronic pain conditions.7 It is started at a low dose (10 or 25 mg a day) and gradually increased in 10 or 25 mg increments each week up towards 75 mg if side effects are tolerable.8 Your doctor may advise you to go higher than this dose.
+One in four people will get significant pain relief with amitriptyline.
+This is regarded as an excellent result for chronic pain conditions.
+It is started at a low dose (10 or 25 mg a day) and gradually increased in 10 or 25 mg increments each week up towards 75 mg if side effects are tolerable.
+Your doctor may advise you to go higher than this dose.
 The tablets are small and difficult to cut in half, and will often produce numbness of the tongue due to a local anaesthetic effect, but it is available as a syrup.
 It is better to use the syrup if small increases of dose are required during the titration (dose build-up) phase.